 Back in the day, when I worked for a publishing company, we had an intern attached to our team.
 Let's call her Helen.
 Our team was tasked with developing and managing content, and spending a little time with us was part of Helen's induction.
 But Helen was in a big career hurry.
 She had people to see and places to go.

-Getting a Promotion the Right Way
+7 Ways to Promotion the Right Way

 Helen came.
 She smiled.
 She nodded politely when we gave her things to do.
 Then she excused herself and went for coffee with the publisher-in-chief.
 We picked up her work.
 She took lengthy time off to talk to the heads of marketing and sales.
 We met her deadlines.